NHL salary cap: Buy-outs

 If a contract with signing bonus(es) is bought out, the remaining signing bonus(es) is/are still paid in full as they are due and their full cap hits are charged in the year(s) they are paid, with only the base salary being paid and charged against the cap at the reduced rate over an extended period of time.
 If a player retires, any remaining signing bonus(es) is/are no longer payable, although if the contract took effect after the player turned 35 the full cap hit of the contract will still be charged to the team.

 Unless a team terminates a contract by mutual consent (which is rare) or attempts to terminate a contract for an alleged violation of the SPC (which is almost as rare, and when attempted invariably triggers a grievance from the NHLPA) then the only way to end a player's contract early is to buy it out, or have the player retire, and even then there will only be salary cap relief if the contract took effect prior to a player turning 35.

 At the commencement of the two most recent CBA's, teams were also provided with a limited number of compliance buy-outs.
 Like regular buy-outs, this mechanism allowed clubs to pay up to two-thirds of remaining salary owed to a player, but unlike regular buy-outs contracts ended by a compliance buy-out did not count towards the cap.
 They were implemented to allow teams to be in compliance with the cap for the 2005-06 season, and again to allow teams to come under the reduced cap for the 2012-13 season.

 NHL salary cap history

-Since the NHL salary cap was reintroduced following the ratification of the current collective bargaining agreement, it has risen almost every year since being instituted.
+Since the NHL salary cap was reintroduced following the ratification of the current collective bargaining agreement, it has risen almost every year.
 The lower limit is set at 85% of the midpoint, while the upper limit (i.e. the salary cap) is accordingly set at 115% of the midpoint.

-The lower limit for the 2021–22 season is set at $60.2 million.
+The lower limit for the 2025–26 season is set at $70.6 million per team.